harrydowning/serl/docs/source/user_guide/usage.rst

 Usage
 =====

-Mention when execution could be slow e.g., setting a new environment or using -r
+Mention when execution could be slow e.g., setting a new environment, installing requirements or generating parsing tables for first time

 .. _using-yaml:
 Using YAML